 Extreme temperature changes can create condensation (water is never good where electronics are concerned).

 - To avoid condensation when returning your cold electronics to indoor temperatures, try placing in a cooler spot, like a porch, before moving right into the warmest part of the house.
-Gradual temp changes will help avoid condensation build up.
+Gradual temperature changes will help avoid condensation build-up.

 All components of your electronic devices will get brittle in the cold.
 If you already have a crack in a screen, be careful it does not shatter.

 - Use protective cases and screen protectors to cushion and protect your devices.
-A good Camera case is ideal from transporting cameras and lenses as well.
+A good Camera case is ideal for transporting cameras and lenses as well.

-These are just a few tips to help your electronics survive and perform welll on your winter excursions.
+These are just a few tips to help your electronics survive and perform well on your winter excursions.
 Happy Winter!